slowpard/slowLODGen/README.md

 **Modlist:** everything.
 And J3 Performance (not "No rocks", this one has some 2080 rocks).

 Another benchmark that is run on an extremly loaded setup.
 Full Better Cities, almost full UL, everything that retextures can offer, tons of location mods (Arthmoor's villages, AFK Weye, MTC villages, SoC, etc), major quest mods, MOO and OOO.
-For main LOD package, J3 Performance is used.
+For the main LOD package, J3 Performance is used.
 The same 3-minute flight around the Imperial Isle: the performance is doubled.
 So, is it helpful for overly modded setups?
 Yes, 100%.

 <img src="meta/benchmarks/Overmodded.png" width="500"/>

 What is more telling is how much time the game spends above 60FPS.
-In slowLODGen example you can enjoy 60FPS most of the time (many people limit FPS at 60) -- don't forget that the benchmark includes a lot of FPS-tanking cell loading, much more than during normal gameplay.
+In the slowLODGen test, you can enjoy 60FPS most of the time (many people limit FPS at 60) -- remember, the benchmark includes a lot of FPS-tanking cell loading, much more than during normal gameplay.

 <img src="meta/benchmarks/OvermoddedTimeAbove60FPS.png" width="500"/>